 - 5.1 In light of the COVID-19 pandemic, the Council implemented effective and appropriate civil contingencies arrangements.
-These have ensured: - - a clear decision-making framework utilising emergency powers in accordance with the Council's Scheme of Administration; - appropriate political oversight through an Elected Member Sounding Board; - an effective operational command structure to deliver essential services and key activities to protect the health and wellbeing of our communities during this time; - adequate and effective risk management at both a strategic and operational level of exisiting, new and emerging risks; - openness and transparency by the recording and reporting of decisions taken by the Chief Executive in exercise of her emergency powers. - 5.1 Opportunities to further enhance and improve the internal controls to support the delivery of better outcomes for our communities have been recognised during this period.
-It is understood, however, that whilst improvement actions can be identified, the focus of the Council will be on maintaining essential services and managing the response and the recovery work that will be required to minimise the impact of COVID -19 on the communities of Perth and Kinross.
+These have ensured: - - a clear decision-making framework utilising emergency powers in accordance with the Council's Scheme of Administration - appropriate political oversight through an Elected Member Sounding Board comprising the leaders of all political groups, during the initial period of lockdown and through the operation virtually of Council and Committees - an effective operational command structure to deliver essential services and key activities to protect the health and wellbeing of our communities during this time - adequate and effective risk management at both a strategic and operational level of existing, new and emerging risks - openness and transparency by the recording and public reporting of decisions taken by the Chief Executive in exercise of her emergency powers under the provisions of Section 15.5 of the Council's Scheme of Administration

-5.2 Planning has commenced for recovery and renewal in line with the published Scottish Government framework and a key part of that will be ensuring appropriate governance arrangements are in place.
+- 5.2 Opportunities to further enhance and improve the internal controls to support the delivery of better outcomes for our communities have been recognised during this period.
+It is understood, however, that whilst improvement actions can be identified, the focus of the Council has been on maintaining essential services and managing the response and the recovery work that have been required to minimise the impact of COVID -19 on the communities of Perth and Kinross. - 5.3 Planning has continued for recovery and renewal in line with the published Scottish Government framework and a key part of that will be ensuring appropriate governance arrangements are in place.
+These have been flexible to respond to the changing environment during the year to ensure a proportionate response to the impact of the pandemic on our communities and our workforce.